cctbx/cctbx_project/CONTRIBUTING.md

+# Contributing to the Computational Crystallography Toolbox (cctbx)

+## Short version

 As discussed at the Gordon Research Conference for Diffraction Methods in Structural Biology, 07/30/18, the following guidelines are agreed upon for developers wishing to contribute code to cctbx:

-* Cctbx is open source.
+* cctbx is open source.
 * We welcome third party contributions, but note that there is a cost for managing third party contributions.
-* Cctbx is not a free-for-all.
+* cctbx is not a free-for-all.
 * Contributors should be encouraged to review their plans for contributions before doing a large amount of work and submitting a pull request, but that shouldn't preclude users from submitting requests.
 * Interface changes and other breaking changes should be communicated to the bulletin boards (cctbxbb@phenix-online.org for example).